BlushedNanis/News-API-to-email/Readme.md

 # News to email from API

-This project gather news from *newsapi.org* about an specific topic and send them via E-mail in a readacle format.
+This project gather news from *newsapi.org* about an specific topic and send them via E-mail in a readale format.